jonaslu/iamjonas/src/posts/2020/06/overview-mode.md

 This is how expert doctors diagnose patients - by quickly sifting through thousands of symptoms for diseases and being able to narrow in on one (or a few) that share all the traits you've just described and possibly shown.

-It ties in with deliberate practice that I've touched upon from Peak [before](https://www.iamjonas.me/2019/08/getting-better-at-it.html).
+It ties in with deliberate practice that I've touched upon from Peak[before](https://www.iamjonas.me/2019/08/getting-better-at-it.html).
 The goal of deliberate practice aims at building better and deeper mental models.
 As does the [Dreyfus model](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).
 It categorizes people into how detailed, connected and numerous their mental models of whatever (be it chess, nursing, programming) are.

 ## Defining the overview mode
 Taking from the sources of Richs talk and Peak I experimented with something I've given the slightly less catchy name of overview mode - to contrast it from code mode.